DRAPER PARK MIDDLE SCHOOL STUDENT CODE OF CONDUCT 2020-2021

 G – Give Back – Vikings will be generous with their time and resources and give back to their school and community.

 E – Engage – Vikings will be involved in their school and active participants in their learning.

-Behavior that is satisfactory to local, state and federal laws or to generally accepted standards of dress, behavior, decency, honesty, and courtesy will be encouraged at school.
+Behavior, which is satisfactory to local, state and federal laws or to generally accepted standards of dress, behavior, decency, honesty, and courtesy, will be encouraged at school.
 Before disciplinary action is taken, each situation is thoroughly investigated.
 School rules and procedures will be enforced in a consistent, firm and fair manner according to the Canyons School District and DPMS policies.
 All Utah State educational codes and laws and Canyons District policies and procedures are followed and all student and parental due process rights are observed.

 ATTENDANCE – Regular attendance is crucial to success in school.
 Utah State law (Public law 53-24-1) requires regular attendance and that every parent or guardian of a minor (ages 6 to 18) shall send their student to school.
 The responsibility for regular attendance is shared between the student, parents/guardians, teachers, and administrators.
 Parents/guardians of an absent student should call the Attendance Office at 801-826-6910 or email them at Wendy.Marz@canyonsdistrict.org.
 If no call or email is received, the Attendance Office may contact parents at home or work to verify the absence.
 Parents may also access their student’s daily attendance through Skyward on the Canyons District website.

-The attendance office at DPMS uses four codes when students are absent from school.
+The attendance office at DPMS uses five codes when students are absent from school.

 1. (E) means excused and are authorized by state law or district policy.
 These include: verified illness, medical appointments, bereavement, court appearances, emergencies, pre-approved educational leave, school activities, and special family or religious events.

 2. (G) means parent consent denoting that a parent/guardian has given permission for the students to be absent from school for any reason.